elastic/eui/wiki/react-router.md

 };
 ```

-## react-router 4.x
+## react-router 4.x / 5.x

 ### Share `router` globally

-Setup is slightly different with `react-router` 4.x.
+Setup is slightly different with `react-router` 4.x and 5.x.
 To enable these techniques, you'll need to make
 the `router` instance available outside of React's `context`.
 One method for doing this is to assign
 it to a globally-available singleton within your app's root component.